 - Ability to add links to tasks (for example to Notion pages)

-- Focus mode and pin function to concentrate on specific tasks
+- Focus mode and pin feature to concentrate on specific tasks

 Cons